Siebel CRM Licensing

 Customer Record: is defined as each unique Customer Record (including contact records, prospect records, and records in external data sources) that you may access using the program

 Electronic Order Line: is defined as the total number of distinct electronic order lines entered electronically into the Oracle Order Management application from any source (not manually entered by licensed Order Management Users, Professional Users 2003, or Professional Users 2003 External) during 12 months.
-This includes order lines originating as external EDI/XML transactions and/or sourced from other Oracle and non-Oracle applications.
-You may not exceed the licensed number of order lines during 12 months.

-Employee: Enterprise Employee is defined as (i) all your full-time, part-time, and temporary employees, and (ii) all of your agents, contractors, and consultants who have access to, use, or are tracked by the Oracle Programs.
+Employee: Enterprise Employee is defined as (i) all your full-time, part-time, and temporary employees, and (ii) all your agents, contractors, and consultants who have access to, use, or are tracked by the Oracle Programs.
 The number of licenses required is determined by the number of Enterprise Employees and not the actual number of users.
 In addition, if you elect to outsource any business function(s) to another company, all of the company’s full-time, part-time, temporary employees and agents, contractors, and consultants that are providing the outsourcing services for you who have access to, use, or are tracked by the Oracle Programs must be counted to determine the number of Enterprise Employees.

-Named User Plus / Named User is defined as an individual authorized by you to use the programs installed on a single server or multiple servers, regardless of whether the individual is actively using the programs at any given time.
-All of the remaining provisions of this definition apply only to Named User Plus licenses and not to Named User licenses.
-A nonhuman-operated device will be counted as a named user, plus all individuals authorized to use the programs if such devices can access the programs.
 If multiplexing hardware or software (e.g., a TP monitor or a web server product) is used, this number must be measured at the multiplexing front end.
-Automated batching of data from computer to computer is permitted.
-You are responsible for ensuring that the named user plus per processor minimums are maintained for the programs in the minimum user table in the licensing rules section; the minimums table provides for the minimum number of named users plus required, and all actual users must be licensed.
+Automated data transfer from one computer to another is permitted.
+You are responsible for ensuring that the named user plus per-processor minimums are maintained for the programs listed in the minimum user table in the licensing rules section.
+The minimums table provides the minimum number of named users, plus the required number, and all actual users must be licensed.

 Partner Organization is an external third-party business entity providing value-added services in marketing and selling your products.
 Depending upon the type of industry, partner organizations play different roles and are recognized by different names, such as resellers, distributors, agents, dealers, or brokers.